-Investors must be continuously reassessed for categorization into various levels of risk viz., high, medium and low (see risk classification matrix below).
+Investors must be continuously reassessed for categorization into various levels of risk viz., high, medium and low (see risk classification matrix below2).
 Depending on various factors like client occupation, income, investment value, tax status, PEP status, country of residence (in case of non-residents), their nationality, whether operating through power of attorney etc., investors must be assigned appropriate risk levels.
 This will enable AMC's to focus greater attention on high risk clients.
 Companies listed on the stock exchanges, are generally treated as low risk and may be white-listed.
 Similarly, investors with known credentials / acceptable background may be white-listed depending on the comfort / risk perception of each AMC.

-&lt;sup>2 Meant to be only a framework and for illustration purposes.
+2 Meant to be only a framework and for illustration purposes.
 See footnote below the matrix iii.
 Policy for establishing business relationship with Politically Exposed Persons:

-SEBI circular ISD/AML/CIR-1/2009 dated September 1, 2009 defines Politically Exposed Persons (PEPs) as individuals who are or have been entrusted with prominent public functions in a foreign country, e.g. Heads of States or of Governments, senior politicians, senior government / judicial / military officers, senior executives of state-owned corporations, important political party officials etc. Family members or close relatives of such individuals are also considered as PEPs.
+SEBI Master circular SEBI/HO/MIRSD/SECFATF/P/CIR/2023/169 dated October 12, 2023 & vide Gazette notification from Ministry of Finance (Department of Revenue) dated March 7, 2023 defines Politically Exposed Persons (PEPs) as individuals who are or have been entrusted with prominent public functions by a foreign country, including the Heads of States or of Governments, senior politicians, senior government / judicial / military officers, senior executives of state-owned corporations, important political party officials etc. Family members or close relatives of such individuals are also considered as PEPs.